The Lindsay Post: History

 It is with regret that we close The Lindsay Post, effective June 14....
-I have been involved with The Lindsay post in different roles for almost 10 years and we have made numerous attempts to change the business model to try and make this operation sustainable.
-Unfortunately the market has not been able to support the continued publication of the newspaper.
+I have been involved with The Lindsay Post in different roles for almost 10 years, and we have made numerous attempts to change the business model to try and make this operation sustainable.
+Unfortunately, the market has not been able to support the continued publication of the newspaper.

-Murphy noted the changing media landscape and markets conditions as contributing factors in the closure of the newspaper.
+Murphy noted the changing media landscape and market conditions as contributing factors in the closure of the newspaper.
 Six employees' jobs were lost because of the closure.